-Orientation is developed with ease of student access in mind.
-NPRC has developed a brief "Orientation" module in Desire2Learn (D2L) that new students are required to complete.
-New students will be given access to this module when they register for their courses.
-Within this module, students will receive information on student rights and responsibilities, student services, technology, and other resources.
+NPRC's online orientation is developed with ease of student access in mind.
+A brief "Orientation" module is located within Desire2Learn (D2L).
+This allows students the ability to complete the necessary orientation at their own pace and on their own schedule.
+Within this module, students will learn how the college works including information on student rights and responsibilities, student services, technology, tutoring, and other resources.

-To supplement the orientation module, a comprehensive list of resources and information may also be found in D2L to assist students in achieving their academic goals.
-These resources, referenced as "School Stuff, Tech Stuff and Life Stuff," include information, videos, and PDF's for downloading/printing that will help students in a holistic manner for academic and meta-cognitive support.
-The information that is accessible includes basic technology support (how to check student email, how to attach documents, how to access classes), academic support (access to tutoring), and support to help eliminate non-academic barriers (access to the non-academic support resources that includes access to counseling, time management resources, finance resources, etc.)
+In addition to the orientation module, a comprehensive list of resources and information is also found in D2L to assist students in achieving their academic goals.
+These resources include information, videos, and PDF's that will help students in a holistic manner for academic, learning, and personal support.
+The information that is accessible includes basic technology support (how to check student email, how to attach documents, how to access classes); academic support (access to tutoring); and support to help eliminate non-academic barriers (access to the student EAP that includes access to counseling, time management resources, finance resources, etc.).